SethMusker/TargetVet/README.md

 ```
 R (https://cran.r-project.org/)
 R packages:
-    progress # for nice progress bars
     optparse # for parsing opts
+    tidyr, dplyr # main workhorses in all scripts
-    tidyverse # main workhorses are dplyr and tidyr.
-Also loads ggplot which does most of the plotting.
+    ggplot2 # does most of the plotting
     ggrepel # useful for labeling plots
+    progress # for nice progress bars
-    segmented # for automated paralog detection
+    segmented # for automated paralog detection via breakpoint regression
     gplots # for paralogy heatmaps
     dendextend # for plotting dendrograms and/or phylogenies
     ape # for phylogenetic trees